nielstron/quantulum3/README.md

 No changes outside the own language submodule folder (i.e. `_lang.de_DE`) should be necessary.
 If there are problems implementing a new language, don't hesitate to open an issue.

-Language support is very beta currently and will thus stay in a separate branch until at least one additional language has been added.
-That way the current parsing quality can be assured and meanwhile be extended for additional languages.